Israel attacks Iran: A historic turning point

 Iran responds: Conflict enters direct confrontation phase

-Although Israel possesses a modern multi-layered defense network including Arrow (Hetz), THAAD, David's Sling and Iron Dome, some missiles still managed to get through, hitting buildings belonging to the Ministry of Defense and the Ministry of National Security in Tel Aviv, the "heart" of Israeli military and political power.
+Although Israel possesses a modern multi-layered defense network including Arrow (Hetz), THAAD, David's Sling and Iron Dome, some missiles still get through, hitting buildings belonging to the Ministry of Defense and the Ministry of National Security in Tel Aviv, the "heart" of Israeli military and political power.

 As the Middle East "heats up", will Eastern Europe "cool down"?

-Fourth, it undermines the West’s legal argument for a “just war.”
+Fourth, it undermines the West’s legal argument for “just war.”
 When Israel, a close ally, conducts airstrikes against a sovereign state without UN approval, the West’s argument for opposing Russia’s special operations becomes weaker.
-Russia may see this as a “golden opportunity” to intensify its attacks on Ukrainian cities, military and logistical infrastructure while its adversaries are starved of supplies.
+Russia may see this as a “golden opportunity” to intensify its attacks on Ukrainian cities, military and logistical infrastructure while its adversaries are starved of aid.

 Hung Anh (Contributor)